 Generic step: A generic step is for general-purpose execution.
 The Bash and PowerShell steps, which execute any series of shell commands you specify, are the single generic steps for Linux and Windows runtimes, respectively.

-Generic and Native Steps: A native step performs a specific set of actions as an encapsulated unit.
+Native Steps: A native step performs a specific set of actions as an encapsulated unit.
 Native steps inherently know what shell commands to execute to perform their action.
 With native steps, you can create complex workflows that push, publish, and promote your builds in Artifactory using simple step definitions.

 All native steps derive from the base generic step definition for their respective runtime environment, so all steps have the same base tag:entity structure in a pipeline config.
 Each native step defines additional tags that are specific to its function.